trevars/metering-shinyapp/README.md

 ## Setting up Billing and Bucket Logs

 Make sure billing logs are setup in full for your resource and create a bucket for AWS to push detailed logs.
 AWS has good instructions for this step.
 Make sure to select the most granular / detailed output, as the application will parse these to understand use.
+At minimum, you'll need logs to yield files with `tags-and-resources` in the name and other with `aws-billing-csv` in the name.

 Make sure to activate your tags in the billing console so that they are used by AWS and pushed to the new bucket.